Spousal IRA Contribution and Deduction Limits for 2019 and 2020

 |more than $103,000 but less than $123,000||a partial deduction.|

 Roth IRA Differences

-Your eligibility to contribute to a spousal Roth IRA is based on your MAGI.
+Your eligibility to contribute to a Roth IRA for you or your spouse is based on your MAGI.
 These are the income parameters for 2020 contributions:

 |If your MAGI is ...||... you can contribute ...|

-To determine the partial amount you may contribute if you are in that middle band of incomes, first subtract $193,000 from your MAGI.
+To determine the partial amount you may contribute if you are in that middle band of incomes, first subtract $196,000 from your MAGI.
 Divide the resulting number by $10,000.
 Then multiply that number by the maximum contribution limit ($6,000 or $7,000, whichever applies).
 And finally, subtract that number from the maximum contribution limit.

 A Lump-Sum Contribution